Last Updated on December 20, 2022 by ellen

 Are you wondering how to eliminate cat litter box odor?
 We love our cats, but we don’t love the odor from their litter box.
 Even though we scoop the litter box as soon as they use it, it’s next to impossible to eliminate the odors completely.
-On hot humid days, I can really notice it.
-This post has been sponsored.
+On hot humid days or cold days when I cannot open the windows, I can really notice it.

 Eliminate Cat Litter Box Odor